-There are many reasons why choosing Portugal to start your business is a good decision.
-But I’m sure you know most of them already.
+There are many reasons why choosing Portugal to start your business is a good decision, like the fact it’s ranked the best place in the world to work remotely.
+But I’m sure you know all of that already.
 So, I’ll just move on to the next step: how to do it.

 By following these actionable steps, you will be able to start a business in Portugal and have it up and running in no time.

 Before starting your new venture in Portugal, it’s essential you meet the residency requirements and collect all of the necessary paperwork before you begin.